-This course will allow us to thoroughly examine literature and films that focus on the often unbalanced scales of justice—especially as they relate to women and various ethnic groups.
+This course will allow us to thoroughly examine literature and films that are all based on different aspects of the judicial system.
 Together, we are going to examine the jury, the trial, the legal process, and the effects of judgment—or lack thereof.
 We will look at historically impacting cases, the development or dismantling of established laws, as well as the current status of these socially relevant issues.
-Using philosophy, specifically pragmatic precepts, we will also place the intentions of laws alongside their actual results, and see who benefits from the oppressive hand of injustice and, more importantly, who fails.

 Keep in mind that this class requires the ability to engage in mature conversations, as we will talk openly about racism, religion, family, sexism, sex, Class, culture, poverty, and politics.

 - All assignments must be typed, double spaced, black ink, 12 point font.
 Do not attempt to submit handwritten work.

 - All assignments must be submitted on time.
 Nothing will be accepted late.
 Nothing will be accepted via email after class.

 - Every student is allowed two absences.
 Every unofficial absence after that will result in the reduction of a complete letter grade.

 - Respect must be given to everyone in the class.

 - No cooked food is allowed in classroom.
 Ever.

 - No cellular devices are allowed “on” in any shape, form, or fashion during class.

 - No tape recording of class meetings is allowed.